Sidney Kimmel Medical College

 The First Integrative Medicine Fellowship of Its Kind

-Thomas Jefferson University’s Department of Integrative Medicine & Nutritional Sciences and The Marcus Institute of Integrative Health offer a unique one-year, full-time fellowship in Integrative Medicine.
+Thomas Jefferson University’s Department of Integrative Medicine & Nutritional Sciences and The Marcus Institute of Integrative Health offers a unique one-year, full-time fellowship in Integrative Medicine.
 Qualified applicants are graduates of an ACGME-accredited residency program who are board-certified in their area of specialty, or plan to board certify during the fellowship.
 This fellowship has been approved by the American Board of Physician Specialties (ABPS) to meet all the requirements of the American Board of Integrative Medicine (ABOIM).
 Completion of the fellowship program provides fellows with eligibility to take the ABOIM board examination and to apply for board certification.

 Our faculty are trained in both conventional and integrative practices.
 Our curriculum is based on core knowledge of Integrative Medicine using ABOIM exam content areas as a foundation.
 The curriculum is diverse, with clinical, didactic and research components.